In-memory processing: Application in business

-A range of in-memory products provide ability to connect to existing data sources and access to visually rich interactive dashboards.
-This allows business analysts and end users to create custom reports and queries without much training or expertise.
+A range of in-memory products provides the ability to connect to existing data sources and access to visually rich interactive dashboards.
+This allows business analysts and end-users to create custom reports and queries without much training or expertise.
 Easy navigation and ability to modify queries on the fly is of benefit to many users.
 Since these dashboards can be populated with fresh data, users have access to real time data and can create reports within minutes.
 In-memory processing may be of particular benefit in call centers and warehouse management.

 With in-memory processing, the source database is queried only once instead of accessing the database every time a query is run, thereby eliminating repetitive processing and reducing the burden on database servers.
 By scheduling to populate the in-memory database overnight, the database servers can be used for operational purposes during peak hours.

 Adoption of in-memory technology

 With a large number of users, a large amount of RAM is needed for an in-memory configuration, which in turn affects the hardware costs.
 The investment is more likely to be suitable in situations where speed of query response is a high priority, and where there is significant growth in data volume and increase in demand for reporting facilities; it may still not be cost-effective where information is not subject to rapid change.
 Security is another consideration, as in-memory tools expose huge amounts of data to end users.
 Makers advise ensuring that only authorized users are given access to the data.